It is no secret that Yeti is the most popular cooler brand. Ask any outdoor lover their top coolers and Yeti will likely make it to their top three.

 Yeti Hopper Vs. Yeti Roadie

 The Hopper series share a similar design in terms of appearance.
-Most especially the Hopper flip 8, flip 12 and flip 18 which are cubed shaped with zipper an opening that allows access into the cooler.
-The Flip Two 3o is curvy at the bottom but slims right up to the zip just like a purse.
+Most especially the Hopper flip 8, flip 12 and flip 18 which are cubed shaped with zipper opening that allows access into the cooler.
+The Flip Two 30 is curvy at the bottom but slims right up to the top just like a purse.

 Backflip 12 is a backpack Yeti cooler, it comes with straps you can hang on your shoulders and spreads all the weight around your back.
 It feels exactly like you were in high school, although it’s not for books.

-Hopper is general are sleek and have a sophisticated look to it.
+Hoppers are generally sleek and have a sophisticated look.
 They are made robust exterior materials and leak-proof interior for improved insulation.
 You’ll be hooked by the aesthetics as it has a chic to it that attracts a lot of compliment.

 Roadie 20 is an over-engineered portable hard-side that represents what yeti stand for.
 As it made with a special rotomolding process, Yeti coolers are strong, bulky and retain ice for extended periods.
 The Roadie 20 is rigid and features a pair of T-rex latches, vortex drain, non-skid feet, freezer grade gasket and many more.